RESEARCH STARTER

 Public education has a long history in the United States and dates back to colonial times, when communities would band together and pay a person to teach children.
 This evolved into a school system, governed by elected officials and paid for by property taxes.
 As time passed, the local, state, and national governments enacted certain guidelines and laws that public schools must follow to ensure education is uniform and fair.

 Public schools are required to provide services to meet every student's needs academically, socially, and individually.
 They must follow certain guidelines to ensure all children receive a fair and equal education.
 These guidelines are enforceable by law and include rights for educators, students, and parents that also must be followed.
 By law, public schools must accept all children regardless of race, religion, ethnicity, prior education, income, and more.
-They must also accept and provide additional services to students with special needs or disabilities or who do not speak or understand English.
+They must also accept and provide additional services to students with special needs or disabilities, or who do not speak or understand English.

 Reform

-In addition to fulfilling educational needs and upholding students' rights, public schools also are required to provide support services to address the well-being of students.
+In addition to fulfilling educational needs and upholding students' rights, public schools are also required to provide support services to address the well-being of students.
 These include tutoring services, health screenings, after-school programs, and free transportation to and from school each day.

-In 2001 US President George W. Bush introduced the No Child Left Behind (NCLB) Act to overhaul education in the United States.
+In 2001, US president George W. Bush introduced the No Child Left Behind (NCLB) Act to overhaul education in the United States.
 Signed into law in January 2002, the act began to hold schools accountable for students' achievements.
-The act requires each state to conduct yearly testing in reading and math for grades three to eight.
+The act required each state to conduct yearly testing in reading and math for grades three to eight.
 In addition, the states must test reading and math once in grades ten to twelve and science once in grades three to five, six to eight, and ten to twelve.
 The test results must be reported by subgroups such as low-income students, students with disabilities, English language learners, and racial and ethnic groups.

 Bibliography

 Greene, Peter.
-"Further Evidence That Common Core Did Real Harm to U.S Education."
+"Further Evidence That Common Core Did Real Harm to US Education."
 Forbes, 9 Aug.
 2021, www.forbes.com/sites/petergreene/2021/08/09/further-evidence-that-common-core-did-real-harm-to-us-education/.
 Accessed 4 Mar.
 2025.

 Hawkins, Pauline.
 "A Brief History on NCLB and Common Core (Part 1)."
 Huffington Post, 30 June 2014, www.huffingtonpost.com/pauline-hawkins/nclb-and-common-core_b_5236016.html.
 Accessed 4 Mar.
 2025.